Zemankow/ShopManagmentSystem/README.md

 # DATA MODEL
 Data is rarely duplicated and we use extends to make our code more concise and usable.
 The following is a diagram of how our classes interact with each other.
 ![image](https://github.com/Zemankow/ShopManagmentSystem/assets/36213811/cf4a3b79-c4ae-46cf-9b04-ac2472da75f9)

-As you can see, our main data types, Cars and Customers, are located in the base class: Shop.
-People are abstract and thus not instantiated directly, but their core information is used by Customers (ie inheritance).
-Customers have a personal list of Cars which they own.
-Since Mechanics are like Customers, in that they may work on their own cars, they are extended from Customers and have additional, pertinent employee information.
-Cars have vehicle information and previous, current, and recommended MaintenanceJobs.
-MaintenanceJobs have a full transcript of the customer’s report, mechanic’s notes, and any changes made to the order.